srid/monorepo-nix-template/README.md

 # monorepo-nix-template

 A simple demonstration of writing a top-level `flake.nix` that delegates to inner `default.nix` (flake alike).
-This pattern useful in monorepos with many sub-projects written in different programming languages.
+This pattern is useful in monorepos with many sub-projects written in different programming languages.

 Files of interest: